 Disneyland Character Dining Without a Park Admission Ticket

-These Disney Character Dining Restaurants are located in the Resort Hotels so you can go without a park ticket.
+These Disney Character Dining Restaurants are located in the Disneyland Resort Hotels so you can go without a park ticket.

 This is considered by many to be the classic Disneyland character dining experience.
 You can enjoy breakfast and dinner at Goofys Kitchen.

 It is located inside the Disneyland Hotel.
 We have been visiting here for over two decades and we still highly recommend it.You may see Goofy, Pluto, Chip and Dale, and Minnie Mouse.
-As with all character dining the appearance of specific characters is not guaranteed.
+As with all Disneyland character dining the appearance of specific characters is not guaranteed.

-Goofy’s Kitchen has 5 buffet stations.
-The choice is pretty much standard American food, and for us it really has the lowest quality of all of the Disneyland Character Dining restaurants.
-What this lacks in food quality it makes up for in fun, and it is fun place to bring younger children.
+Goofy’s Kitchen has five buffet stations.
+The choice is pretty much standard American food, and for us, it really has the lowest quality of all of the Disneyland Character Dining restaurants.
+Do not go there for the food.

 Breakfast is $33 for adults and $19 for children aged 3 to 9.

-This is the location which is furthest away from the entry to the Disney parks – so bear this in mind if you are going to Disneyland or California Adventure on the morning that you are going for the breakfast.
+This is the location which is furthest away from the entry to the Disney parks, So bear this in mind if you are going to Disneyland or California Adventure on the morning that you are going for the breakfast.

 The cost is $35 for adults and $21 for children aged 3 to 9.

-Disney Character Dining in the Parks
+Disneyland Character Dining in the Parks

-Breakfast in the Park With Minnie and Friends
+Breakfast in the Park With Minnie and Friends at Plaza Inn

-Another idea is make your breakfast reservation for 10.30 am.
+Another idea is to make your breakfast reservation for 10.30 am.
 Many people enter the park at this time.
-If you have arrived at opening time you can enjoy the rides with shorter lines and then work up an appetite for breakfast.
+If you have arrived at the opening time you can enjoy the rides with shorter lines and then work up an appetite for breakfast.